FLwolfy/Tetris-Terminal-Game/README.md

 ## Advanced Features

 #### 1. Different Levels of Difficulty:
 This game now offers players three levels of difficulty (easy, normal, hard).
-Players can choose varying speeds of falling blocks on the board.
+Players can choose various speeds of falling blocks on the board.

 #### 2. Special Blocks with Unique Abilities:
-This game has special blocks that can eliminate the corresponding column when the the special blocks are eliminated.
+This game has special blocks that can eliminate the corresponding column when the special blocks are eliminated.

 #### 3. High Score System:
 This game keeps track of your overall performance.
 The high score system now stores and displays the different highest record score of all gamemodes.